Recognizing the Signs of Dyslexia

 Dyslexia in South Dakota Schools

 South Dakota mandates early dyslexia screening, structured interventions, and evidence-based literacy training for teachers.
 Educators must complete professional development focused on dyslexia identification and evidence-based instruction.
+Click on each link for more information:

 SD Dyslexia Handbook